MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 ### Macro-enabled template files for Word, PowerPoint, and Excel

-Macro-enabled template files for Word, PowerPoint, and Excel that are downloaded from the internet will have the Mark of the Web (MOTW) attribute.
+Macro-enabled template files for Word, PowerPoint, and Excel that are downloaded from the internet will have Mark of the Web.
 For example, template files with the following extensions:
 - .dot
 - .dotm
 - .pot